John I, Count of Nassau-Siegen: Biography

 In the district of Haiger, the noble family of the same name had been very powerful from old times.
 Under the favour of its feudal lords, it resisted the overlordship of the Counts of Nassau.
-Johnʼs minority seemed to be the most opportune time for it to shake off this yoke completely.
-Heiderich von Haigerʼs arrogance went so far that he allowed himself to commit abuses against the person of the young John.
+John's minority seemed to be the most opportune time for it to shake off this yoke completely.
+Heiderich von Haiger's arrogance went so far that he allowed himself to commit abuses against the person of the young John.
 An open feud ensued, the ruinous consequences of which, as usual, affected the countryside and its inhabitants.
 Adelaide, however, did not lack courage and steadfastness to counter the insolence and violence of her enemies with vigour and to defend the rights of her son.
-There is no doubt that she benefited greatly from the support of her allies, Landgrave Henry II ʻthe Ironʼ of Hesse and his son Otto ʻthe Youngerʼ.
+There is no doubt that she benefited greatly from the support of her allies, Landgrave Henry II the Iron of Hesse and his son Otto the Younger.
 The conflict with sword and lance was followed by a legal dispute, before a settlement was concluded in 1357 by Count Thierry III of Looz, the chairman of the court, in a decision written in 63 articles, which is a most remarkable explanation of the customs and rights of that age.
 The pledge of the parish of Haiger and half of Ginsburg Castle was undone.
 It decided the struggle with the lords of Haiger for supremacy in the Mark Haiger in favour of the Nassaus.
 The lords of Haiger became vassals of the Nassaus.
 The beneficial consequences of peace and tranquillity became apparent in the next few years.